vasyas/redux-action-object/README.md

 So when you add a new action or modify existing one you need to make changes in at least 3 different places.

-**Redux-action-object** helps this by enabling you to simoultaneously define actions and reducers in the same code constructs, using ES6 classes.
+**Redux-action-object** helps this by enabling you to simultaneously define actions and reducers in the same code constructs, using ES6 classes.

 ## Usage

 You start with creating a class for you model.
-Class may contain properties and methods.
-Class properties are used to define initial state.
+The class may contain properties and methods.
+Class properties are used to define the initial state.
 Member functions are used to define reducers and actions:

 ```javascript